 You must have made satisfactory academic progress and be a regular graduate student in good standing at the time of graduation.
-Before completion, you retake any course in which you receive a grade of U or C- or below.
+Before completion, you may retake any course in which you receive a grade of U or C- or below.
+You are required to retake any course for which you earn a U or C- or lower that is used to meet degree requirements; i.e., you may not use any course with a U or C- or below toward your graduate degree.
 In addition, your GPA must be 3.0 or higher.